Protein-Energy Undernutrition (PEU)

 Wasting of fat and muscle is common in all forms of PEU.
 In adult volunteers who fasted for 30 to 40 days, weight loss was marked (25% of initial weight).
 If starvation is more prolonged, weight loss may reach 50% in adults and possibly more in children.

-With acute or chronic severe PEU, heart size and cardiac output decrease; pulse slows and BP falls.
+With acute or chronic severe PEU, heart size and cardiac output decrease; pulse slows and blood pressure falls.
 Respiratory rate and vital capacity decrease.
 Body temperature falls, sometimes contributing to death.
 Edema, anemia, jaundice, and petechiae can develop.
 Liver, kidney, or heart failure may occur.

 Marasmus in infants causes hunger, weight loss, growth retardation, and wasting of subcutaneous fat and muscle.
 Ribs and facial bones appear prominent.
 Loose, thin skin hangs in folds.